fhiso/legacy-format/data-model.md

 ### OBJE   {#OBJE}

-Pertaining to a grouping of attributes used in describing something.
+Object: pertaining to a grouping of attributes used in describing something.
 Usually referring to the data required to represent a multimedia object, such an audio recording, a photograph of a person, or an image of a document.

 The meaning and use of OBJE changed significantly between GEDCOM 5.5 and GEDCOM 5.5.1; it is RECOMMEND that implementations be able to handle parsing both.